Photo by David Kier

 Edward Davis traveled the peninsula in 1926, often photographing the missions.

-1950 Marquis McDonald [author of Baja: Land of Lost Missions]
+Author of Baja: Land of Lost Missions

 The monument at the far end of the San Javier mission avenue, from the church.